 United Way, Our Health, Social Services, local churches, WATTS program, Salvation Army, The Laurel Center, Rescue Mission, and more

-Sinclair Health Clinic is located on the Kendall Community Campus of Our Health, where several other non-profit and health and human services are housed.
+Sinclair Health Clinic is located on the Kendall Community Campus of Our Health, where several other non-profits are housed.
+Health and human services are nearby.
 Patients of Sinclair Health Clinic can inquire about the services at these organizations located on the campus:

 In addition to these organizations, we connect with several other nonprofits in our community:

 The Sinclair Health Clinic is recognized by local and state partnerships.
 Our history and commitment to our community builds bridges with organizations who believe in offering the gift of health to those in need.